mrkkrp/nixos-config/README.md

 $ git clone git@github.com:mrkkrp/nixos-config.git nixos-config
 ```

-Create a proper new configuration under `devices` by copying previously
+Create a proper new configuration under `devices` by copying the previously
 generated `/etc/nixos/hardware-configuration.nix` and re-using some of the
 existing configurations.